martinschwinzerl/demotrack_cuda/README.md

     - A `Drift` `drift2` with a length of 5m
     - A `Multipole` in a de-focusing quadrupole configuration `q1`
     - A `Drift` `drift3` with a length of 5m
-    - A `Cavity` `cavity0` with a voltuage of 5000000V, a frequency of 239833966 Hz and a lag of 180 deg Please cf. the file `fodo_lattice.h` for details.
-The particle beam is consists of protons with a kinetic energy of 470 GeV.
+    - A `Cavity` `cavity0` with a voltage of 5000000V, a frequency of 239833966 Hz and a lag of 180 deg

+    Please cf. the file `lattice.h` for details.
+    The default particle beam for the FODO lattice consists of protons with a kinetic energy of 470 GeV.
     Two executables are generated from `demo01.cu`:
     - `demo01_sc0`: space-charge / beam-fields are disabled
     - `demo01_sc1`: space-charge / beam-fields are enabled